newAM/nix-post-build-hook-queue/README.md

 The client sends store paths to the server via unix domain socket.

-The server daemon will sign the paths, and optionally upload them to your cache.
+The server daemon will:

+1. Sign paths, if `signingPrivateKeyPath` is set
+2. Upload paths, if `uploadTo` is set

 ## Usage